SModelS/smodels/docs/manual/source/SModelSTools.rst

   * **BR_hover_information**: defines for which particle(s) to display decay channels and branching ratios.
 Example: BR_hover_information = {'BR_gluino': 1000021}. **WARNING:** Lists of branching ratios can be very long, so the may not fit in the hover box.
 One can define the number of entries with **BR_get_top**, e.g. BR_get_top = 5 (default: BR_get_top = 'all').

 * *SModelS hover information*: defines, as a list of keywords, which information to display from the SModelS output.
-Example: smodels_hover_information = ['SmodelS_excluded', 'r_max', 'Tx', 'Analysis', 'file'].
+Example: smodels_hover_information = ['SmodelS_status', 'r_max', 'Tx', 'Analysis', 'file'].
 The options are:

-  * **SmodelS_excluded**: prints whether the point is excluded or not by SModelS
+  * **SmodelS_status**: prints whether the point is excluded or not by SModelS

   * **r_max**: shows the highest r-value for each parameter point